Skip to content

 Children's graffiti

 This piece of concrete is from St Mary’s Field Infant and Nursery School (now a primary school).
-It’s a concrete slab which was part of a World War Two air raid shelter in grounds of the school.
-They discovered these children’s drawings when they were removing it.
+It’s a concrete slab which was part of a Second World War air raid shelter in grounds of the school.
+These children’s drawings were discover on the concrete when it was being removed.
 On the surface in pencil are children's names, sketches and a drawing of the Blitz.

 graffitti